delfador/match-scheduler/README.md

 The objective we are trying to optimize is focussed on the three [scheduling goals](#scheduling-goals).
-Based on the problem's input data (number of players, number of rounds, and player per match), the scheduler determines a reasonable target for each goal.
+Based on the problem's input data (number of players, number of rounds, and players per match), the scheduler determines a reasonable target for each goal.
 Any deviation from these targets will be penalized in the objective function.